Coronavirus digest: US approves COVID antibody therapy given to Trump | DW | 22.11.2020

 "In any case for two or three weeks," added Söder.

-The comments came ahead of further pandemic crisis talks next week involving premiers of Germany's 16 states, which in the country's federal system are tasked with implementing measures, and Chancellor Angela Merkel.
+The comments came ahead of further pandemic crisis talks next week involving Chancellor Angela Merkel and the premiers of Germany's 16 states, which in the country's federal system are tasked with implementing measures.

 On Sunday, Germany reported 14,022 new coronavirus cases and 138 new deaths.